Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 Should You Add Your Girlfriend or Boyfriend to Your Plan?

 Only add your partner to your health insurance if it makes financial sense and you're in a stable, long-term relationship.
-Consider their healthcare needs, what it'll cost you and whether they have better coverage options elsewhere.
+Consider their healthcare needs, what it'll cost and whether they have better coverage options elsewhere.

 FAQ About Adding Your Girlfriend or Boyfriend to Your Health Insurance Plans